 Will attending a Yale Young Global Scholars program impress colleges?
 It depends on what you make of the program.
 Just having it on your college application won't do much.
 Despite a somewhat low acceptance rate, the program isn't competitive enough or well-known enough to really make a difference to colleges.
 It will basically look the same as any other extracurricular program, such as a local summer camp, club membership, etc. Because the program is affiliated with Yale, it may give your application a small boost if you apply there, because it'll show interest in the school, but in most, if not all, cases, this won't be enough to make a difference whether you'll be admitted or not.

 So how can you make YYGS more of a strength on your college application?
 You need to connect it to your spike.
 Your spike is what we call your main focus/interest.
 If your goal is to attend an Ivy League school, you need to have a strong spike to stand out from the crowd, and it's possible for Yale Young Global Scholars to contribute to this.
-For example, if you want to become a molecular biologist, then attending the Biological and Biomedical Science program, and creating a strong capstone project that relates to that interest can strengthen your spike.
+For example, if you want to become an immunologist, then attending the Innovations in Science and Technology program and creating a strong capstone project that relates to that interest can strengthen your spike.

 Yale Young Global Scholars on its own, however, is not enough to be a spike, or even be the strongest point on your spike.
 At its core, it's basically a summer school program, albeit a competitive and high-quality one where you have the potential to learn quite a bit.
 The best spikes show initiative, exceptional abilities, and deep passion for and commitment to a subject.
 It's difficult to achieve this in a YYGS program because you'll be spending most of your time in class.
 You might have amazing debates and learn a lot, but so are many other students in their regular classes every day.